maddy3940/ASCTB-Azimuth-Comparison-22/README.md

 This repository contains code and final comparison reports for ASCT+B and Azimuth tables.
 Details for each organ as well as the overall summary can be found [here](https://github.com/maddy3940/ASCTB-Azimuth-Comparison-22/tree/main/Python/Data/Final)

-In the xlsx file for each organ there are following sheets-
+In the xlsx file for each organ, following sheets are present-

-Az_missing_cts: This sheet contains the rows from Azimuth organ tables where CT/ID is not present but CT/LABEL (RDFS:Label from the source ontology) is present.
+Az_missing_cts: This sheet contains the rows from Azimuth organ tables where CT/ID is not present but CT/LABEL (RDFS: Label from the source ontology) is present.

-             Columns - CT/ID - Aziuth CT/ID (Here this cell would be NULL as the CTs are missing) CT/LABEL - Azimuth CT/LABEL (CT ontology label)
+             Columns - CT/ID - Azimuth CT/ID (Here this cell would be NULL as the CTs are missing) CT/LABEL - Azimuth CT/LABEL (CT ontology label)

-Asctb_missing_cts: This sheet contains rows from ASCT+B organ tables where CT/ID is not present but CT/LABEL (RDFS:Label from the source ontology) is present.
+Asctb_missing_cts: This sheet contains rows from ASCT+B organ tables where CT/ID is not present but CT/LABEL (RDFS: Label from the source ontology) is present.

              Columns - CT/ID - ASCT+B CT/ID (Here this cell would be NULL as the CTs are missing) CT/LABEL - Azimuth CT/LABEL (RDFS:Label from the source ontology)

-* Hence forth all the reference to CT/LABEL means RDFS:Label from the source ontology for both Azimuth and ASCT+B
+* Henceforth all the reference to CT/LABEL means RDFS: Label from the source ontology for both Azimuth and ASCT+B

-Az_Asctb_cts_perfect_matches: This sheet contains the Azimuth CT/ID and CT/LABEL and ASCT+B CT/ID and CT/LABEL that are present in both that tables.
+Az_Asctb_cts_perfect_matches: This sheet contains the Azimuth CT/ID and CT/LABEL and ASCT+B CT/ID and CT/LABEL that are present in both the tables.
 The method used to determine this was as follows-
 Pick all CT/ID (one by one) from Azmiuth and see if its present in ASCT+B table in every level of hierarchy.

               Columns - AZ.CT/ID - CT/ID found in Azimuth table.
                        AZ.CT/LABEL - Azimuth CT/LABEL associated with that CT/ID
                         ASCTB.CT/ID - CT/ID found in ASCT+B table.